mfornos/awesome-microservices/README.md

 - [Puller](https://github.com/crufter/puller) - A very simple, distributed tool to deploy and do CI with Docker containers.
 - [Rancher](https://github.com/rancher/rancher) - Open source platform for operating Docker in production.
 - [RPM Maven](http://mojo.codehaus.org/rpm-maven-plugin/) - Allows artifacts from one or more projects to be packaged in an RPM for distribution.
-- [Drone](https://github.com/drone/drone) - Drone is a Continuous Delivery platform built on Docker, written in Go

 ### Hosted